Estimates of sub and super solutions of Schr\"odinger equations with very singular potentials

-where $\nu\in \GTM(\bdw)$ and $ \rightharpoonup$ indicates weak convergence in measure.
-This classical result was extended in numerous papers to various second order elliptic operators including operators with singular terms.
+where $\nu\in \GTM(\bdw)$ is the boundary trace of $u$ and $\rightharpoonup$ indicates weak convergence in measure.
+In \cite[Definition 3.6]{MV_Lip}, \eqref{gw0} was used as a definition of boundary trace for solutions of certain semilinear equations with absorption.
 In this spirit we define, \begin{definition} A non-negative Borel function $u$ defined in $\Gw$ has an $L_V$ \emph{boundary trace} $\nu\in \GTM(\bdw)$ if